For SellersIndustry Guide

 3. Seller Financing: In some transactions, particularly with smaller businesses or individual buyers, the seller may provide a portion of the financing.
 This demonstrates the seller's confidence in the business's future performance and can make the deal more attractive to buyers who may have limited access to traditional financing.
 Seller financing can also offer the seller an ongoing income stream and potentially favorable tax treatment.

 4. Working Capital Adjustments: Deals typically include a working capital target, and the final purchase price is adjusted up or down based on the actual working capital at closing compared to this target.
 This ensures the buyer acquires a business with sufficient liquidity to operate immediately post-acquisition.
-It's crucial for sellers to manage their working capital effectively leading up to a sale.
+It is crucial for sellers to manage their working capital effectively leading up to a sale.

 5. Transition Period & Consulting Agreements: Buyers often require a transition period during which the seller remains involved to ensure a smooth handover of client relationships, operational knowledge, and employee management.
 This is typically formalized through a consulting agreement or employment contract for a defined period, with compensation separate from the purchase price.